MrGonsul/System-Employee-Managment/README.md

 ![Screenshot](screenshot.png)

-## Features
+### Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+- Employee management system using Java.
+- Add, update, delete, and search employee records.
+- Save and load employee data from a file.
 #